A-Larsen/azure-studies/11-22-2023/Azure-Fundamentals.md

 - Used by a single entity

+> note:
-My assumption is that they use the word "entity" because it might be controlled by other means than by human interaction.
+> My assumption is that they use the word "entity" because it might be controlled by
+> other means than by human interaction.
 Maybe bots are used?

 - Greater cost and fewer of the benefits of a public cloud deployment